claydotio/clay-sdk/README.md

 SDK UI calls may return an SDK UI element, which has a DOM node ($el) that may be appended to the DOM.
 E.g. `ad.$el`

+**NOTE: If you want to implement ads in your game, please send an email to contact@clay.io with your gameId(s) and we'll activate ads for the game(s).**

 ##### Full Page Ads

 Displays a full-page ad (480 x 320), including a close button.